ddavison/kinetic/README.md

 Kinetic is a handy tool that you can use to upload your code to remote sources!

-The name "kinetic" was inspired from the physical sense, where the energy of force moves and object.
+The name "kinetic" was inspired from the physical sense, where the energy of force moves an object.

 ## Current Available Modules
 * HasteBin
 * GitHub Gist
+* Imgur
 * PasteBin

 # To Use